fredhamster/feisty_meow/readme.txt

 graphiq/
     GUI tools and components, somewhat busted or just absent right now.

+huffware/
+    The library of LSL scripts for osgrid and Second Life written by the avatar named Fred Huffhines.
+Fred Huffhines is a regular contributor and a well-loved member of our development team.
+He also happens to be a fictional sock-puppet for adventuring around the grids, but a lot of code has been written in his name.
+We are going to release the full corpus of the Huffhines work over time.

+kona/
+    Our burgeoning Java libraries.
+Not much to see here yet, but there is some code piling up for these that we will try to release soon.

 octopi/
     Octopus design pattern and CROMP protocol reference implementations.
 Assorted applications based on these.